Laser Gum Treatment Cost "LANAP" & "REPAIR"

 The majority of PPO Insurance dental plans include a generous periodontal coverage, between $140 and $210, as a standard feature for deep cleaning and periodontal scaling and root planing.
 LANAP® and REPAIR® Insurance Coverage range from about $285 to about $750 per quadrant of laser periodontal treatment.

-Call our office for a complementary insurance report on periodontal coverage.
+Call our office for a complimentary insurance report on periodontal coverage.
 You may also find other useful information in insurance Buyer's Guide related to your specific situation.

 Most dental insurance has a specific dollar deductible for periodontal treatment.
 During a benefit period, you personally will have to satisfy a portion of your dental bill before your benefit plan will contribute to your cost of periodontal treatment.
 Your plan information will describe how your deductible works.
 Plans do vary on this point.
 For instance, some dental plans will apply the deductible to diagnostic or preventive treatments, and others will not.